 Other producers will embrace vintage variation, especially smaller producers and those focused on premium wines.
 This means that the style, quality and price of the same wine might be notably different from one year to the next.

-You might have noticed that many Champagnes don’t have a vintage on the label or are labelled as non-vintage.
+You might have noticed that many Champagnes don’t have a vintage on the label.
 This means that the wine in the bottle has been blended from a few different years.
 The Champagne region in Northern France has a cool climate and variable weather, so they can’t always rely on grapes to ripen fully each year.
 Blending wines from a few vintages helps to even things out a little.
 If there is a vintage on the Champagne label, it will come from one exceptionally good year with close to ideal weather conditions.

 In short, a great vintage is one where the weather conditions that year were ideal for producing healthy grapes with optimal ripeness for the style of wine being produced.
 For some wines, the vintage will impact not only the quality of what’s in the bottle but also the price you pay for it.